kallaway/100-days-of-code/log.md

 **Thoughts**: This should be a good daily warm up excercise that I can do long-term.
 It's short yet challenging and oddly satisfying when I get it right.
 Also this is a great opportunity to write unit tests for my math problems.

 **Link(s) to work**: [Github Repo](https://github.com/jaredgeddy/math-is-fun)

+### Day 4: June 30, 2018

+**Today's Progress**: Worked on portfolio website building the second section of the home page.
+In process of creating a tab for website showcases and programming projects to link in my github account.

+**Thoughts**: I need to gather showcase work and determine how I'll showcase code projects.
+Possibly titles, but It would be cool to have some sort of graphical element.

+**Link(s) to work**: [Github Repo](https://github.com/jaredgeddy/math-is-fun)
+**Link(s) to work**: [Portfolio Website WIP](https://jarededdy.io/)